tcarrel/Final_Project/README.md

 A 3D graphics engine that can be used as a component of a larger game engine.
 Primary features/goals:
-* Operating system agnostic.
+* Be operating system agnostic.
 * Use the most modern variant of OpenGL available today.
-(OpenGL 4.5)  If time permits and everthing else is working, I will add in compatability for earlier versions of the <abbr title="Application Program Interface">API</abbr>.
+(OpenGL 4.5)  If time permits and everthing else is working, I will add in compatability for earlier versions of the <abbr title="Application Program Interface">API</abbr>, and, by extension, older hardware.

 ##Additional Goals